stevengreens10/Celerity3D/README.md

-# Win32OpenGL
+# Celerity3D

-This is a personal project for me to learn OpenGL and Win32 programming.
+This is a personal project for me to what it takes to build an engine using OpenGL and Win32 programming.

 ![](assets/images/example.gif)
 ![](assets/images/lights.gif)
 ![](assets/images/multiple_shadow.png)

 ## Current features:
+- NVidia PhysX simulation
 - Render 3D scene with different materials/textures
   - Import OBJ/MTL files into scene
 - Blinn phong reflection model for lighting
 - FPS style controls to fly around scene
 - ImGui support to create windows and change values live

 ## Inputs
 - W/A/S/D + Mouse to move around the scene
 - ESC to regain mouse control